sgutierrez8c54/codeserv/The-FTC-Control-System.md

 The Control Hub, which is connected directly to the Expansion Hub using an internal serial bus, eliminates the need for an external USB connection between the Android Robot Controller and the I/O module.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/REVControlHubLayout.jpg" width="600"><p>

-### What's an Op Mode?

-During a typical FIRST Tech Challenge match, a team’s robot has to perform a variety of tasks in an effort to score points.
-For example, a team might want their robot to follow a white line on the competition floor and then score a game element (such as a ball) into a goal autonomously during a match.
-Teams write “op modes” (which stand for “operational modes”) to specify the behavior for their robot.

-_Op modes_ are computer programs that are used to customize the behavior of a competition robot.
-The Robot Controller can _execute_ a selected op mode to perform certain tasks during a match.

-Teams who are participating in the _FIRST_ Tech Challenge have a variety of programming tools that they can use to create their own op modes.
-Teams can use a visual ("drag and drop") programming tool called the _FTC Blocks Programming Tool_ to create their op modes.
-Teams can also use a text-based Java tool known as the _FTC OnBot Java Programming Tool_ or Google's _Android Studio_ integrated development environment (also known as an "IDE") to create their op modes.